Mohi-alp/javascript/README.md

 # javascript
-It is a sample of js exercises.
+It is sample of js exercises.